Uranium Mining Overview

 Cameco operates the McArthur River mine, which started production at the end of 1999.
 Its ore is milled at Key Lake, which once contributed 15% of world uranium production but is now mined out.
 Its other former mainstay is Rabbit Lake.
 Areva's Cluff Lake mine is now closed, and is being decommissioned.

 Cameco's Rabbit Lake mine was brought into production in 1975.
 Most of the deposit has been mined out.
-Production from underground mining continues at over 1000 tU/yr but will phase out by about 2015.
+Production from underground mining continues at over 1000 tU/yr but will phase out in the next few years.

 McArthur River has enormous high-grade reserves of over 20% uranium ore at a depth of about 600 metres.
 It opened at the end of 1999 and is now the largest uranium mine in the world by a wide margin.
-Remote-control raise-boring methods are used for mining and the ore is trucked 80 km south to the modified Key Lake mill, where it is blended with "special waste rock" to produce 7200 tU/yr.
+Remote-control raise-boring methods are used for mining and the ore is trucked 80 km south to the modified Key Lake mill, where it is blended with 'special waste rock' to produce 7400 tU/yr.
 Tailings are deposited in a mined-out pit.
 Cameco is the operator and majority owner, with Areva (30.2%) as partner.

-Cigar Lake will be a 450 m deep underground mine in poor ground conditions, using ground freezing and high-pressure water jets for excavation of ore.
-High-grade ore slurry from remote mining will be trucked for treatment at Areva's expanded McClean Lake mill, 70 km northeast, and to Cameco's Rabbit Lake mill 70 km east, to produce 7000 tU/yr from about 2013.
-A major flood in 2006 and another in 2008 set the project back several years and pushed costs up from C$660 million to more than C$1.8 billion.
+Cigar Lake is a 450 m deep underground mine in poor ground conditions, using ground freezing and high-pressure water jets for excavation of ore.
+High-grade ore slurry from remote mining is trucked for treatment at Areva's expanded McClean Lake mill, 70 km northeast, and to Cameco's Rabbit Lake mill 70 km east, to produce 7000 tU/yr from about 2018.
+A major flood in 2006 and another in 2008 set the project back several years and pushed costs up from C$660 million to more than C$2.6 billion.
 The joint venture is managed by Cameco which holds 50%, and Areva holds 37%.

-Areva's large Kiggavik deposit in the Nunavut Territory has evident potential, as do several other smaller but significant deposits.
+Areva's large Kiggavik deposit in the Nunavut Territory has evident potential, as do several other significant deposits.

 In the 1950s, the USA had a great deal of uranium mining, promoted by federal subsidies.
 Peak production was 16,800 tU in 1980, when there were over 250 mines in operation.
 This number abruptly dropped to 50 in 1984, when 5700 tU was produced, and then there was steady decline to 2003, with most US uranium requirements being imported.
 By 2003 there were only two small operations producing a total of well under 1000 tU/yr, though more recently the sector has recovered, buoyed by higher uranium prices, so that in 2008 no fewer than 15 mines (10 underground and 5 ISL)operated for at least part the year and produced 1500 tU.

-Cameco operates the Smith Ranch-Highland mine in Wyoming and the Crow Butte mine in Nebraska, both of them small ISL operations.
-Uranium One operates the Christiansen Ranch ISL mine in Wyoming.
-Mestena Uranium's Alta Mesa ISL plant in South Texas is also operational.
+Cameco operates the Smith Ranch-Highland mine in Wyoming and the Crow Butte mine in Nebraska, both of them ISL operations.
+Uranium One operates the Willow Creek ISL mine in Wyoming.
+Ur-Energy’s Lost Creek ISL mine operates in Wyoming.

 Conventional (non-ISL) uranium mining has returned to the USA after many years.
-One company, Denison Mines, operates mines on the Colorado Plateau and Henry Mountains in Utah.
+One company, Energy Fuels (EFRC), operates mines in Arizona and on the Colorado Plateau and Henry Mountains in Utah.
 The ore is processed at its White Mesa mill in south-eastern Utah.
-White Canyon Uranium operates the Daneros mine in Utah, with ore toll milled at White Mesa.
 Several other projects are under development, though some projects and mines have been put on standby pending market improvements.